ironcamel/vim-script-runner/README.md

 # About

-script-runner is a vim plugin that lets you easily and quickly run a perl, python, ruby, etc. script.
+script-runner is a vim plugin that lets you easily and quickly run a perl, python, ruby, bash, etc. script.
 Just hit F5 and it runs your script and outputs the results in a split window at the bottom.

 # Installation